In This Article Expand or collapse the "in this article" section Tsai Ming-liang

 General Overviews

 In the 1990s and early 2000s, most of the sources on Tsai Ming-liang were in Chinese or they were Tsai’s writings on his films.
 Over time, the scholarship in English has expanded.
-Lim 2014 is the first academic monograph in English dedicated to Tsai, while Joyard, et al. 1999 is the first book-length study of the director.
-Sing 2014 is the first Chinese monograph that situates Tsai’s films and installations in the art history context, whereas Wen Tian-xiang, a longtime film critic and scholar from Taiwan, offers a both personal and distinct view on the trajectory of Tsai’s filmography in Wen 2002.
-Other articles and book chapters, including Raidel 2017, Hong 2011, Ma 2010, and Yeh and Davis 2005, focus on the recurring themes, motifs, and meta-narrative in Tsai’s films.
+Lim 2014 is the first academic monograph in English dedicated to Tsai, followed by de Villiers 2022 eight years later, while Joyard, et al. 1999 is the first book-length study of the director.
+Sing 2014 is the first Chinese monograph that situates Tsai’s films and installations in the art history context, whereas Wen Tian-xiang, a longtime film critic and scholar from Taiwan, offers both a personal and a distinct view on the trajectory of Tsai’s filmography in Wen 2002.
+Comparably, New York film critic Nick Pinkerton carefully studies and offers a thoughtful meditation on the closing movie theater in Goodbye, Dragon Inn and the changing future for the art form of cinema in Pinkerton 2021.
+Other successive constellations of insight in the form of book chapters, including Chang 2023, Ma 2022, Hong 2011, and Yeh and Davis 2005, focus on the recurring themes, motifs, meta-narrative, and slow aesthetics in Tsai’s films.

 • Hong, Guo-Juin.
 “Anywhere but Here: The Postcolonial City in Tsai Ming-Liang’s Taipei Trilogy.”
 In Taiwan Cinema: A Contested Nation on Screen.
 By Guo-Juin Hong, 159–181.
 New York: Palgrave Macmillan, 2011.